 - Does not do well at lower elevations (less than 7,000 feet).

 - Fast growing tree that can offer a good amount of shade.
 New “suckers” have grown as much as 4 feet in one year.

 - Beautiful spring and fall colors.

-- Does extremely well at higher altitudes, those above 7,000 feet.
+- Does well at higher altitudes, greater than 7,000 feet.

 Aspens love water.
 Really important to keep the soil moist with newly planted trees for the first 6 months.
 After the first year, you can water every other day in the summer, but are more prone to disease if the the tree doesn’t get enough water.
 When Autumn comes around, water less frequently, especially after the leaves have fallen.
 Let the first couple inches of soil dry out.
 It the winter, water once a month on days over 45°F.

 After about 4 years, you’ll want to start shaping the tree.
 In the winter, cut back the lower branches all the way to the trunk. this will make the tree grow taller.
 Remove any diseased branches and don’t let it sit on the ground.
 If two large branches are rubbing against each other, remove one to prevent damage to the tree bark.
 Aspens are fairly hardy, but if neglected, they can get into trouble pretty quick.

 I’ve had problems with oystershell scale on my Aspen trees on several occasions.
 This insect leaves behind a bumpy shell that’s about 5mm in size.
 If left untreated, this can kill the tree.
 There is a treatment you can mix with water and pour around the trunk base.
 The roots will absorb the treatment, and when the insect feeds on the tree it will die.
 You might need to gently brush off the scale the following year.
 There’s also an oil based spray for both dormant and active insect periods, but it’s a tough to apply on tall trees.